Jailed Imran Khan writes to IMF, demands election audit before new loan - ExBulletin

 According to the News International report, Khan's update on the letter comes a day after PTI senator Ali Zafar announced that the party founder had decided to write to the global lender urging it to request an audit of the February 8 elections before continuing negotiations with Islamabad for a new loan program.

-However, the IMF today expressed its willingness to work with the new Pakistani government, ignoring its requests, according to the newspaper.
+However, the IMF on Saturday expressed its willingness to work with the new Pakistani government, ignoring its request, according to the newspaper.

 Meanwhile, former Finance Minister Ishaq Dar said the letter had no meaning, adding that if the PTI founder had written against the national interest of the country, then it was condemnable.